overture-stack/website/markdown/documentation/stage/installation/installation.md

 <Warning>**Note:** Ensure you are using Node.js version 20 or greater for optimal performance and compatibility.</Warning>

-3. **Deploy:** Deploy the DMS-UI locally by running the following command
+3. **Deploy:** Deploy Stage locally by running the following command

 ```bash
 npm run dev
 ```

-Once complete you should be able to access the DMS-UI from your `localhost:3000`, without anything configured you should see the following error message (or similar):
+Once complete you should be able to access Stage from your `localhost:3000`, without anything configured you should see the following error message (or similar):

 ![Entity](../assets/configerror.png 'Error')

-In the next section we will resolve these errors by configuring the DMS-UI to integrate with Arranger.
+In the next section we will resolve these errors by configuring Stage to integrate with Arranger.